If you’re a new or established director of a company, a series of statutory duties apply to your appointment as a director.

 1. Section 171: Duty to act within powers

-Directors are required to ensure that they act within the corporate powers of the company, that is, “only exercise powers for the purposes which they were conferred”.
+Directors are required to ensure that they act within the corporate powers of the company, that is

 What is the Purpose?